cal-poly-dxhub/streamlit-rag-chatbot-kb/README.md

 ## Video Tutorial
 For a complete walkthrough of this project, check out my video explanation: [RAG Chatbot with Amazon Bedrock](https://cpslo.sharepoint.com/:v:/r/sites/DxHub/Shared%20Documents/AI%20SummerCamp/Guide%20Videos/Building%20a%20Streamlit%20RAG%20Chatbot%20-%20Shrey%20Shah.mp4?csf=1&web=1&e=lZgqFN)

-# Simple RAG Chatbot with Amazon Bedrock

-A minimal Streamlit chatbot that lets you chat with your documents using Amazon Bedrock Knowledge Bases.

 ## What is RAG?
 RAG (Retrieval Augmented Generation) is like giving an AI assistant a filing cabinet of your documents so it can look things up before answering.